szjani/predaddy/src/predaddy/messagehandling/README.md

 #### CommandBus

 `Message` objects must implement `Command` interface.
 The typehint in the handler methods must be exactly the same as the command object's type.
-If more than one handler can the command passed to, `IllegalStateException` will be thrown.
+If more than one handler can the command be passed to, `IllegalStateException` will be thrown.

 #### DirectCommandBus

-`DirectCommandBus` extends `CommandBus` and automatically registers a `DirectCommandForwarder` object as a handler which handles all unhandled commands.
+`DirectCommandBus` extends `CommandBus` and handles all unhandled commands.
 This bus should be used if business method parameters in the aggregates are mostly `Command` objects.

 #### EventBus